GunnJerkens/gj-maps/README.md

 ## caching

 If you are using W3 Total Cache it will strip the defined CORS header.
 To workaround this you must disable caching on the API pages.
-That can be fixed by adding `/?gjmaps_api=*` to the setting under `Performance > Page Cache  > Never cache the following pages`
+That can be fixed by adding `/?gjmaps_api=*` to the setting under `Performance > Page Cache  > Never cache the following pages`.

 ## issues